thrackle-io/rules-engine/docs/userGuides/README.md

 #### Deploy The Protocol

+Be sure to [set environmental variables](./deployment/SET-ENVIRONMENT.md) and source the .env file (`source .env`) and then feel free to run this script:

 `scripts/deploy/DeployProtocol.sh`
 This script is responsible for deploying all the protocol contracts.
 Take into account that no application-specific contracts are deployed here.